gabalmat/simple-url-api/README.md

 The API is written in Python using the Flask framework.

 ### Usage
 API endpoints can be tested using an application such as Postman or by running the Simple URL APP React frontend application locally.
-(See the [Simple URL APP repo](https://github.com/gabalmat/simple-url-app) for details.)
+(See [Simple URL APP](https://github.com/gabalmat/simple-url-app) for details.)

 ### RESTful API:
 Available endpoints and their descriptions: